MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-engagement-plugin.md

 **Returns**

-Returns a table that has (distinct count of ID values inside inner-scope window, distinct count of ID values inside outer-scope window, and the activity ratio)for each inner-scope window period and for eaach existing dimensions combination.
+Returns a table that has (distinct count of ID values inside inner-scope window, distinct count of ID values inside outer-scope window, and the activity ratio)for each inner-scope window period and for each existing dimensions combination.

 Output table schema is: